Bruin-Dev/Intelygenz/docs/SYSTEM_OVERVIEW.md

 * Microservices that communicate with NATS, divided into two types

-  * Those that take the role of replier in the context of NATS, these are the microservices that contain capabilites, being these the following ones:
+  * Those that take the role of replier in the context of NATS, these are the microservices that contain capabilities, being these the following ones:

     * *cts-bridge*